github-education-resources/classroom/docs/using-template-repos-for-assignments.md

 #### Get started

 Once you log in to [GitHub Classroom](https://classroom.github.com/), select your classroom and then click on **New Assignment**.
 Template repositories work for both **Individual Assignments** and **Group Assignments**.
-So you can pick either of the two for your assignment.
 You can then provide details for the assignment.
 Once you've filled out the details, the **Optional** section has a search bar for finding your starter code repository.
 When you search for your starter code repository, you will now get two options:

   * Import starter code using a template repository.
   * Import starter code using source importer.